János Kovács: Lincoln City

-He was offered a new contract at the end of the season, but the likelihood of him signing decreased after Chesterfield signed Swansea City defender Kevin Austin.
+He was offered a new contract by Chestfield at the end of the season, but the likelihood of him signing decreased after the club signed Swansea City defender Kevin Austin.
 Lincoln City were revealed to be his likely destination by Chesterfield manager Lee Richardson, with a fee to be settled by a tribunal.
 Lincoln completed the signing on a two-year contract on 25 June 2008.
-Kovács scored in his first home appearance for the team with a headed equaliser in a pre-season friendly against Premier League side Aston Villa on 15 July 2008, which Lincoln eventually won 3–1.
 A Football League tribunal ordered Lincoln to pay a compensation fee of £17,500 for Kovács in August, and Chesterfield would also receive 20% of a sell-on fee.
 He made 66 appearances for Lincoln, scoring four goals, before being placed on the transfer list in January 2010.

 Luton Town

 On 26 January 2010, Kovács' contract with Lincoln was cancelled by mutual consent, and he subsequently signed for Conference Premier side Luton Town on a five-month contract.
 Luton fought off competition from English clubs Southend United and Barnet, as well as Hungarian side Ferencváros – the country's most successful club – to secure Kovács' signature.
 He made his debut in a 2–0 win at Histon on 27 January 2010, scoring the opening goal with a diving header from a Kevin Nicholls corner kick.
 Kovács made 17 appearances during his time at Luton.